From $58K to $82K in 24 Weeks: How Transitioning to CEO Before Crisis Unlocked Growth

 Time investment: 25 hours over one week creating documentation.

-Most founders resist this: “25 hours is too much time.”
-Reality: 25 hours invested to free 30 hours weekly = 1,560 hours annually.
-ROI of 62x in year one.
+Most founders resist this and say, “25 hours is too much time.”
+The reality is that 25 hours invested to free 30 hours each week turns into 1,560 hours each year.
+That is an ROI of 62x in the first year.

 Week 5: First Delegation Wave